Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure | Bulat Paralegal Service

 Understanding the Law Regarding Disclosure Obligations When Selling a House Perceived As Haunted

 In the case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, a seller was subsequently sued by the buyer when the seller spread rumours that the house was haunted and that such was a detail the seller failed to previously disclose to the buyer.
-Subsequently, the buyer brought at a lawsuit and alleged that the haunted house rumour caused reduced realty value due to the stigma arising from such a rumour as well as for the failure of the seller to disclose the haunted status during the sales negotiations with the buyer.
+The buyer, concerned that rumours of the haunted status may cause a stigma with resulting harm in the form of reduced property values and the claim sought compensation for failing to disclosure the haunted status during the sales negotiations.

 The Law

 As for the concern involving failure to disclose that a house is haunted, the court in the 1784773 Ontario Inc. case determined that as the statements regarding the haunted status were made jokingly and the Plaintiff was without actual evidence to prove that the house was actually haunted, the case was dismissed.
 Of course, it is interesting to wonder what the decision of the court would be if some evidence of paranormal activity was available.
-Another interesting case involving a haunted house, was the Manitoba Free Press v.
+In another legal dispute regarding a haunted house, the case of Manitoba Free Press v.
 Nagy, [1907] S.C.R.
-340, decision of the Supreme Court of Canada which involved allegations of negligence against a newspaper for publishing an article suggesting that a vacant house was haunted and thereby causing a reduction in the property value of the house.
+340, was reviewed by the Supreme Court of Canada following allegations of that a newspaper for published an article containing suggestions that a vacant house was haunted.

 Summary Comment